yeagerai/genlayer-project-boilerplate/README.md

   3. Add the deployed contract address to the `/app/.env` under the variable `VITE_CONTRACT_ADDRESS`

 ### 4. Run the frontend Vue app
-   Ensure your GenLayer Simulator is running, and execute the following commands in your terminal:
+   Ensure your GenLayer Studio is running, and execute the following commands in your terminal:
    ```shell
    cd app
    npm install